🍀 Nette RobotLoader: high performance and comfortable autoloader that will search and autoload classes within your application.

 - get rid of all

-- requires no strict file naming conventions
+- does not require strict directory or file naming conventions

 - extremely fast